EugeneKroshinsky/PPLabs/README.md

 # PPLabs
-All laboratory works on industrial programming performed in Java
+All laboratory tasks on industrial programming performed in Java